ctorres80/ocs_performance/README.md

 Resolving deltas: 100% (138/138), done.
 ```
 ### Deploy the environment with the fio statefulsets
-1. The ansible role is interactive, you will see a list of options where the option `` 1 -> deploy fio file and block statefulset and pods (project=testing-ocs-storage) `` is the environment deployment.
+1. The ansible role is interactive, you will see a list of options where you need to start with option `` 1 -> deploy fio file and block statefulset and pods (project=testing-ocs-storage) `` for the environment deployment.
    - It will create a namespace `` testing-ocs-storage ``
-   - Deploy two statefulsets:
+   - Deploy two statefulsets in the namespace `` testing-ocs-storage ``:
         - fio-block-ceph-tools -> for cephrbd pvcs consumed by fio pods
         - fio-file-ceph-tools  -> for cephfs pvcs consumed by fio pods
 ```bash